Germanic–Roman contacts: Military aspect

 Members of different Germanic tribes and communities served in the Roman legions.
 It's probable that Germanic chieftains who fought with the Romans tried to adapt to and adopt Roman culture, and that they sought to identify with the Roman nobility.
 In exchange for military service, they received Roman objects, although not Roman weapons as Roman laws prohibited the exporting of arms to Germanic tribes.
 Germanic tribes who fought against the Romans seized weapons and armor as war spoils.

 The Romans probably influenced Germanic military tactics and organisation as well.
 This can be discerned from the huge Illerup Ådal excavation in Denmark, in which huge amounts of Roman and Roman inspired arms and equipment were found.
 Many of these were probably produced in Scandinavia; many had Scandinavian "factory seals" after a Roman model.
 This not only tells us that the Germans did indeed use Roman arms, but it also tells us that they had the required knowledge and social organisation to support large armies, as well as produce standardised arms and equipment.

 It has been suggested that the Romans supported and equipped Germanic tribes in the part of Germania, which is today's Denmark.
 Archaeological sources tell of Roman equipment and arms that have been discovered as far north as Scandinavia.
 Danish archaeologists Lars Jørgensen, Birger Storgaard and Ulla Lund Hansen have suggested Germano-Roman alliances, in which Romans supported a Germanic power in today's Denmark.
 According to Jørgensen, this was either to destabilize Scandinavia, or to create a Roman friendly power which could help ensure peace and stability in the border areas.

 Ulla Lund Hansen and Birger Storgaard have also suggested that Roman interests in Scandinavia were strong, and that there was direct contact.
 Storgaard alluded to a text written in accordance with an expedition led by Tiberius in year 5 A.D., in which Tiberius describes what has been interpreted to be Jutland, in Denmark, although this interpretation is based on myth.

 Jørgensen points to the Gudme-Lundeborg complex in Denmark.
 Archaeologists have found Roman coins and scrap metal at Lundeborg, a trading place in relation to this complex.
-Hansen, Jørgensen and Storgaard interprets from these archaeological finds that Lundeborg may have functioned as a Roman port.